Muzzle brake: Porting

-When the gases are primarily directed upward, the braking is referred to as porting.
-Porting typically involves precision-drilled ports or holes in the forward top part of the barrel and slide on pistols.
+Porting typically involves precision-drilled ports or holes in the forward top part of the barrel.
 These holes divert a portion of the gases expelled prior to the departure of the projectile in a direction that reduces the tendency of the firearm to rise.
 The concept is an application of Newton's third law; the exhaust directed upward causes a reciprocal force downward.
-This is why firearms are never ported on the bottom of the barrel, as that would exacerbate muzzle rise, rather than mitigate it.
-Porting has the undesired consequences of shortening the effective barrel length and reducing muzzle velocity, while a muzzle brake is an extension added to the barrel and does not reduce muzzle velocity.
-Porting has the advantage for faster follow-up shots, especially for 3-round burst operation.